Kotlin/dokka/README.md

 standard Javadoc comments in Java files and [KDoc comments](https://kotlinlang.org/docs/reference/kotlin-doc.html) in Kotlin files, and can generate documentation in multiple formats including standard Javadoc, HTML and Markdown.

+:mega: Dokka team now leads the product to the first Stable release.
+And we’d really appreciate it if you could [take our brief survey](https://surveys.jetbrains.com/s3/dokka-survey) about your dev. experience with the tool.
+It helps us to understand priorities right and deliver the most valuable things.

 ## Using Dokka

 **Full documentation is available at [https://kotlin.github.io/dokka/1.7.20/](https://kotlin.github.io/dokka/1.7.20/)**